 The concept of translation embodies his understanding of architecture, using design to transform context, conditions and moments into buildings and places with structured identities.
 Ultimately, the goal of each project is to experience and render periods of societal, political and economic transformation into three-dimensional form.

-During his practice in Europe, Romero worked in Paris under Jean Nouvel and in Rotterdam under Rem Koolhaas.
-In 1999, Fernando served as the Project Leader who was responsible for the winning entry for Casa da Música in Porto, Portugal.
-Located on a Unesco Heritage Site, the iconic building has become recognized as a distinct international performing arts venue and a landmark for the city of Porto.
-Upon opening in 2005, The New York Times described the building as “one of the most important concert halls built in the last 100 years”.
+A graduate of Mexico’s Universidad Iberoamericana, Romero worked in Paris under Jean Nouvel and in Rotterdam under Rem Koolhaas.
+In 1999, he served as the Project Leader responsible for the winning entry for the iconic Casa da Música in Porto, Portugal, which the New York Times described as “one of the most important concert halls built in the last 100 years”.

 FR-EE is a global architecture and design practice operating at the intersection of culture, development and technology with offices in New York and Mexico City.
 Since 2000, FR-EE has built more than 1.2 million m. / 13 million ft., and has 1.4 million m. / 15 million ft. in development.
 The projects address a wide range of public and private initiatives from community education to urban development.

 FR-EE’s projects translate contemporary moments of society, context and culture into built form, achieving groundbreaking results through extensive technological advancements, research and the implementation of green infrastructures.